New MD Anderson Logo Challenges Employees, Public to Aspire to a World Without Cancer

-The new MD Anderson brand integrates MD Anderson’s distinctive tagline, Making Cancer History®, and the long-running cancer strike-through campaign, in which survivors tell their cancer stories and draw a red line through their cancer type to mark their triumph over the disease.
+The logo integrates MD Anderson’s distinctive tagline, Making Cancer History, and the long-running cancer strike-through campaign, in which survivors tell their cancer stories and draw a red line through their cancer type to mark their triumph over the disease.

 The intent of the mark is to make clear to all those who touch MD Anderson the commitment to this mission and the optimism of being on the cusp of major advances towards reaching it.

 In addition, the new logo has been incorporated into the visual identities of all MD Anderson locations and relationships.
-The Children’s Cancer Hospital at MD Anderson and the Children’s Art Project have new logos reflecting the strike through, as do regional care centers and other collaborations in the United States and internationally.
+MD Anderson Children’s Cancer Hospital and the Children’s Art Project have new logos reflecting the strike through, as do regional care centers and other collaborations in the United States and internationally.
 The updated logo is appearing in many venues, including on mdanderson.org, campus signs, institutional vehicles, print and online publications and in MD Anderson’s advertising campaigns.

 The logo was created for MD Anderson by The Richards Group of Dallas, which has been its advertising agency since 1996.